 Your doctor would first start with a thorough medical history review, and performs the physical examination including checking your blood pressure and heart’s function.
-Your doctor would then order for an electrocardiogram (EKG) to record the electrical signals of your heart if your doctor finds any abnormalities in the way your heart functions then he/she would order for an electrocardiogram (ECG)
+Your doctor would then order for an electrocardiogram (EKG) to record the electrical signals of your heart if your doctor finds any abnormalities in the way your heart functions then he/she would order an electrocardiogram (ECG)

 The main goal of treatment depends on the cause of the condition,

 Athletic hypertrophy does not require treatment.
 Your doctor would ask you to stop exercising for 3 to 6 months.
-During this period, your doctor would order for another ECG to measure the thickness of heart muscle.
+During this period, your doctor would order another ECG to measure the thickness of the heart muscle.